How To Quote A Cleaning Job? Things To Consider

 Supply and Demand Of Cleaning Services

 Having an understanding of current market conditions also helps in accurately bidding a cleaning job.
 Find out if there is a shortage of cleaning services in your area.
 You could easily price your services at a premium rate if the market is starved of say example Green Window Cleaning.
+In addition, check out this hospital cleaning job hiring.

 Compare with your competition